Hernando Iriberri

 Hernando Delfin Carmelo Arreza Iriberri (born April 22, 1960) is a retired Filipino soldier, and was Chief of Staff of the Armed Forces of the Philippines from July 2015 to April 2016.
 He had previously been the 56th Commanding General of the Philippine Army since February 7, 2014.

 Biography

 Iriberri was commissioned in the AFP Regular Force in March 1983 after his graduation from the Philippine Military Academy.
 Aside from mainly serving as an infantryman, he was also involved in other fields of the Army such as intelligence, public relations and staff functions.
 Iriberri was involved in international peace support operations.

-He had served as spokesman under the term of Voltaire Gazmin (the incumbent Secretary of National Defense) as Commanding General, and Senior Military Assistant at the same department before becoming Commander of the Army's 503rd Brigade in Abra and later Chief of the 7th Infantry Division.
+He had served as spokesman of the Department of National Defense in 2011 during the term of National Defense Secretary Voltaire Gazmin as Commanding General, and Senior Military Assistant at the same department before becoming Commander of the Army's 503rd Brigade in Abra and later Chief of the 7th Infantry Division.

 Philippine Army

 Iriberri, who was a Major General at that time, was named Commanding General of the Philippine Army, replacing Lt.
 Gen. Noel A. Coballes on February 7, 2014 when the latter had reached the mandatory retirement age of 56.
 Iriberri was promoted to the rank of Lieutenant General on March 31, 2014.